jaddek/pykeycloak-client/docs/index.md

-# PyKeycloak
+# pykeycloak-client

-PyKeycloak is an async Python client for Keycloak with token management, typed payloads, and service-layer APIs.
+`pykeycloak-client` is an async Python client for Keycloak with token management, typed payloads, and service-layer APIs.

 ## What you get